HariSekhon/Knowledge-Base/terraform.md

 recorded in `.envrc` to avoid updating the tfstate file and forcing all colleagues to upgrade their terraform versions or breaking CI/CD.

+[tfswitch](https://github.com/warrensbox/terraform-switcher) is another option by the same author as tgswitch below.

+[asdf](https://asdf-vm.com/) is another option - one tool for all runtime versions.

 ## Terragrunt

 Important for modularity and performance of Terraform code bases.